|

 Tickets:

-Our tickets arrived via email but I also downloaded the app and could access them there.
-When we boarded the bus, our tickets were scanned right away so make sure you can access them quickly and easily.
+Our tickets arrived via email but I also downloaded the app and could access them there, too.
+When we boarded the bus, our tickets were scanned right away so make sure you can access them (and your passport) quickly and easily.

 Luggage:

 We were allowed to each check 1 bag and bring 1 on the bus to store overhead.
-There’s an additional fee to bring more than that.
-We did have a small additional bag with our lunch in it and had no problem brining that on the bus.
+There’s an additional fee to bring more than that, which you can pay when booking your ticket.
+On the longer journeys we also brought a small additional bag with our lunch and snacks in it and had no problem brining that on the bus.

 You’re responsible for getting your luggage on and off the bus.
 Our 2 larger bags went in the luggage storage compartment, and our smaller carry-on items (along with our coats) fit in the overhead storage area above our seats on most busses.
 Some had pretty small overhead storage and wouldn’t accommodate more than a small pack or bag.